Long-time dynamics in quantum spin lattices: ergodicity and hydrodynamic projections at all frequencies and wavelengths: Introduction

 The dynamics of many-body, extended, isolated, interacting quantum systems has been the focus of much recent theoretical and experimental research \cite{eisert_quantum_2015,gogolin_equilibration_2016,dalessio_quantum_2016}.
 Of particular interest is their universal, large-scale behaviours away from equilibrium.
-In this respect, the notions of ergodicity and hydrodynamics are natural avenues of investigation.
-But proving that, and how, ergodicity occurs and hydrodynamics emerges, whereby a large amount of information is lost despite the reversible, Hamiltonian dynamics, are some of the deepest problems in many-body physics.
-The appearance of new laws at large scales from microscopic descriptions is part of Hilbert's sixth problem \cite{hilbert_mathematical_1902}, and remains largely open in the context of extended quantum systems out of equilibrium.
+Given the panoply of phenomena observed, it is crucial to rigorously establish the physical principles that guide them, such as ergodicity and hydrodynamics.
+Can we prove that certain forms of ergodicity occur, and that hydrodynamics emerges whereby a large amount of information is lost?
+Can we characterise the remaining degrees of freedom?
+For reversible, Hamiltonian dynamics in extended quantum systems, these are some of the deepest questions and remain largely open, forming an important part of Hilbert's sixth problem \cite{hilbert_mathematical_1902}.

-On the one hand, ergodicity is the idea that, over long times, the system's state covers uniformly enough the manifold of states, or at least the part of it that is dynamically accessible, such as the energy shell.
+On the one hand, ergodicity is the idea that, over long times, the system covers uniformly enough the manifold of states, or at least the part of it that is dynamically accessible, such as the energy shell.
 In the language of Gibbs' statistical mechanics, this translates into the equivalence of time averages with ensemble averages.
 In what situations does this happen in extended quantum systems?
-In particular, a natural idea is that this requires the presence of chaos -- classically, the exponential separation, over time, of initially nearby trajectories; and quantum mechanically, certain conditions on the distribution of energies, or on out-of-time-ordered correlators (OTOC) \cite{maldacena_bound_2016,hashimoto_out--time-order_2017}.
+Conventional wisdom says that this requires the presence of chaos: the exponential separation of initially nearby trajectories, or, in quantum mechanics, certain conditions on the energies and matrix elements of macroscopic observables \cite{neumann_beweis_1929,goldstein_long-time_2010,goldstein_normal_2009}, or on out-of-time-ordered correlators (OTOC) \cite{shenker_black_2014, hosur_chaos_2016, maldacena_bound_2016,hashimoto_out--time-order_2017}.
 Is there such a link between short-time (chaotic) and long-time (ergodic) behaviours?
-Von Neumann's work \cite{neumann_beweis_1929} offers plenty of insight, see \cite{goldstein_long-time_2010,goldstein_normal_2009}.
-On the other hand, hydrodynamics purports that the dynamics of the system reduces to that of few emergent, slowly-decaying degrees of freedom.
-One stark realisation of this is the Boltzmann-Gibbs principle \cite{spohn_large_1991,demasi_mathematical_2006,kipnis_scaling_1998}, a part of hydrodynamic linear response theory: correlations due to local perturbations are carried by long-lived modes that slowly propagate at hydrodynamic velocities.
-Indeed, the dominant correlations between a person's vocal chords and another's eardrum are carried by sound waves.
-The principle holds in extended Hamiltonian quantum models, including with integrability \cite{doyon_drude_2017,doyoncorrelations,nardis_correlation_2021}.
-What are the conditions for the emergence of the Boltzmann-Gibbs principles?
-How is this related to ergodicity?